openshift/jenkins-plugin/README.md

 -  `oc policy add-role-to-user edit system:serviceaccount:test:default -n test2`
 -  `oc policy add-role-to-user edit system:serviceaccount:test2:default -n test`

+A similar situation also applies for creating or deleting resources via JSON/YAML.
+A namespace/project which differs from the namespace set for the build step could be specified for any of the resources in the JSON/YAML.
+If so, similar `oc policy` invocations to add the edit role for any of those namespaces listed in the JSON/YAML will be needed.

 Finally, for any of the build steps, outside of the previously mentioned mounting of the token for the project's `default` service account into the OpenShift Jenkins image container (assuming OpenShift brings up your Jenkins server), the token can be provided by the user via the following: